Looking for a holiday where green time replaces all that work screen time? It pays to ask the professionals.

 O’Reilly’s, Lamington National Park

 The Discovery Program at O'Reilly's is legendary – from the uplifting Tree Top Walk and Flying Fox to the guided walks and wildlife spotlighting – and special events contribute to conservation research in conjunction with local authorities.
-There are no TVs or phones in the rainforest retreat rooms where viewing is strictly focused on the stunning surrounds.
+There are no TVs or phones in the rainforest retreat rooms.
+Instead, viewing is strictly focused on the stunning surrounds.

 Bungalow Bay Koala Village, Magnetic Island